osisoft/OCS-Docs/Documentation/SequentialDataStore/Filter_Expressions.md

 **String function examples**

-The following examples assume that the Qi Type event includes a field named ``sValue`` of type **string**:
+The following examples assume that the SDS Type event includes a field named ``sValue`` of type **string**:

 |Example                                      |Result                                                           |